Custom Caddy Lego¶

 HTML File Server¶

 If caddy uses bind mount and access to the root of HTML files, it can be file server.
-First need to create the bind mount in /www
+First need to create the bind mount in /www of the container.
+Then edit the Caddyfile

 Environment Variables¶

 The previous codeblock already utilize environment variables.
-The syntax is {$NAME}
+The syntax is {$NAME}.

 Whitelisting¶